Natural Disaster Recovery: Replacing Lost Documents

 • Place of birth or death

-You’ll also need to explain why you need these documents.
-Since your loss is disaster-related, they will likely waive some of the fees, so remember to ask about the possibility.
+When your loss is disaster-related, they will likely waive some of the fees, so remember to ask about the possibility.

 It’s important to note that replacing documents like a birth or death certificate can be frustrating.
 That’s where a platform like Trustworthy comes in handy.
 With Trustworthy, you can safely store digital copies of all your important documents.
 You can also grant permissions to other people, such as family members or an attorney, so they have access to the information as well.
 Having digital copies of important documents on hand when you need them is beneficial in the interim as you wait for hard copies to be replaced.